the-real-josh/cfd-solver-2/readme.md

 The preferred notation will henceforth be a vector of column-containing vectors, because that is more intuitive.

+What I'm about to do:
+ - I will make the i be associated with the axis 0 (which will be y) and j be associated with axis 1 (which will be x)

 ## Example: 10x50 grid:
 ### normal mesh:
 cells